apache/lucene-solr/dev-tools/solrnightlybenchmarks/README.md

 ## [C-1] Possible parameters

      Below is a list of valid parameters usable on step 8 in the section above.

-     * --silent                                Use this parameter if you do not want any output on console.

      * --archive                               Use this parameter to archive the data in the location as defined in properties file.
      * --clear-data                            Use this parameter to clear the data folder in the webapp directory.